sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - *^9 - website + infrastructure monitoring
 - *^10 - it supports basic queries, but doesn't allow filtering on error text, so for me it is a no.
 - *^11 - if You log this metric as a performance counter Datadog can read it.
-- *^12 - there is infrastructure map.
+- *^12 - there is infrastructure map
-- *^13 - the free version doesn't include alerts :|
+- *^13 - the free version doesn't include alerts.

 ## My choioce